code2prince/Online-coding-session/README.md

-this is the daily online session class
+This is the daily online coding session class
+This will help in learn software development concepts